LGBTQ rights in Brazil: Discrimination protections

 On November 30, 2000, the City Council of Niterói, in the state of Rio de Janeiro, passed an ordinance prohibiting discrimination based on sexual orientation in public places and institutions as well as in businesses.
 Many Brazilian cities and states have anti-discriminatory legislation that explicitly includes sexual orientation.
 Some of them provide specific sanctions and penalties for those who engage in discrimination.

 In 2007, the Ministry of Labour and Employment issued Executive Order (Portaria) No. 41/2007, which prohibits employers from requesting documents or information related to an employee's sexuality.

-A 2008 survey found that 70% of Brazilians were in favour of banning discrimination against LGBT people.
+A 2008 survey found that 70% of Brazilians were in favour of banning discrimination against LGBTQ people.
 Divided by religion, 54% of Evangelicals supported banning such discrimination, while 70% of Catholics and 79% of atheists also expressed support.
-Those aged between 16 and 30 were also more likely to support legislation to ban LGBT discrimination.
+Those aged between 16 and 30 were also more likely to support legislation to ban LGBTQ discrimination.

 As of 2019, a federal anti-discrimination law is pending approval on the Brazilian Senate.
 The Constitution does not have any specific laws on discrimination based on sexual orientation, but it does have a generic anti-discrimination article that can be considered to include such cases.
 This fact is constantly used by the opposition of the anti-discrimination law to show that there is no need for specific laws.
 The defenders of the new law, however, argue that without clear designation, this will still be considered somewhat of a lesser crime.
 Some conservative Catholic and Protestant senators argue that the law would be an aggression on religious freedom granted by the Constitution.
 Senator Fátima Cleide (PT–RO) said that the law should be approved because "the country has the tragic mark that a homosexual is murdered every two days."
 Former Evangelical priest and Senator Marcelo Crivella (PRB–RJ) criticized the text, saying homosexuals will receive a protection that "should have been given to women, the elderly and children."
 In March 2018, the Senate Constitution and Justice Commission approved the federal anti-discrimination law.
 The bill would need to be approved by the full Senate and Chamber of Deputies before becoming law.